 You may wish to read about drying hydrangeas naturally if you want to dry hydrangeas without the fuss.

 Silica gel is not a gel at all.
 It looks like white sand with blue crystals.
-One can purchase canisters of Silica Gel Flower Drying Crystals at most craft stores.
+One can purchase canisters of Silica Gel Flower Drying Crystals easily online.